Thank you! We’ve received your message and will contact you soon.

 There’s no perfect technology in the world, so exploring the advantages and disadvantages of any tech stuff always makes sense.
 Let’s discuss the strong sides of bid shading first:

-• It helps buyers adapt to first-price auctions faster and painlessly, avoiding losing money.
+• It helps buyers adapt to first-price auctions more quickly and painlessly, avoiding losses.

-• Due to the usage of machine learning, the bid shading algorithm keeps improving over time.
+• With the use of machine learning, the bid shading algorithm continues to improve over time.
 The more auction data it analyzes, the stronger its predictive power gets.

-• Adjusts the bid to maximize chances for winning and, at the same time, minimize risks of overpaying.
+• Adjusts the bid to maximize the chances of winning while minimizing the risk of overpaying.
 As a result, this technology improves cost efficiency.

 • It may become a competitive advantage.
 It’s advantageous in saturated markets.

-• Allows achieving better campaign performance metrics, including ROI for advertisers.
+• Enables better campaign performance metrics, including ROI, for advertisers.

 • Ideally, with time, the bid shading mechanism can help balance advertisers’ and publishers’ interests.